Pyrotechnic Articles (Safety) Regulations 2015: Northern Ireland

 - documents concerning the shipping of goods for distribution

-The relevant economic operator (whether manufacturer, importer or distributor) bears the burden of proof for demonstrating that the good was placed on the market before 1 January 2021.
+The relevant economic operator (whether manufacturer, importer or distributor) bears the burden of proof for demonstrating when the good was placed on the.

 12. Qualifying Northern Ireland Goods

-The government is committed to guaranteeing unfettered access for qualifying NI goods to the rest of the UK market.
+The Government is committed to guaranteeing unfettered access for qualifying NI goods to the rest of the UK market.
 Pyrotechnic articles that can be placed on the NI market in accordance with the 2015 Regulations can be sold in the rest of the UK without any additional approvals.
 The guide to placing pyrotechnic articles on the GB market has further details on these arrangements.

-Read guidance on qualifying Northern Ireland goods
+Read guidance on qualifying NI goods.

 13. Enforcement